 Plan for your Budget

 If you have a tighter budget, book your stay from Sunday through Thursday.
 Rates usually go up for Friday and Saturday due to a higher demand.
-You could also consider camping, as it will allow you to enjoy the great outdoors even more, however campgrounds fill up quickly.
-At Pilot Cove we’re already sold out for two weekends and approaching capacity for the remainder of the month.
+You could also consider camping, as it will allow you to enjoy the great outdoors even more; however, campgrounds fill up quickly.
+At Pilot Cove we book out quickly for fall as well.
 We advise booking your accommodations in advance!

 Blue Ridge Parkway is the Easiest Choice